-Today we’ll discuss about ‘bokeh effect in photography’.
+Today we’ll discuss the ‘bokeh effect in photography.
 You’ve probably heard admiring exclamations like “Oh, what a bokeh he has!” or “I love bokeh photography so much!”
 What does this strange word mean?
 And why is this bokeh in photography so popular with everyone?
 Let’s figure it out together in this article.

-In fact, all the details in the blur area in the photograph become such blurry spots, and such small light spikes make up the image in the out-of-focus area.
+All the details in the blur area in the photograph become blurry spots, and such small light spikes make up the image in the out-of-focus area.
 One bokeh is superimposed on the other, and we get a blurry image.

 Different lenses blur the background in different ways.
 This depends on the lens design that affects the bokeh shape.
 Let’s see what types of bokeh are found and why it depends.